Philberta21/IP_Location_Finder/README.md

 # IP Location Finder

-Gets multiple IPs from Excel file and gets the location and host providers...
+Gets multiple IPs from Excel file and gets the location and host providers.

 __Note:__ The following libs. need to be install before execution command: